1.1 Activity Summary

 The first goal should be to establish the scope of your data discovery project so that you can establish:

-- An inventory of the data locations to be addressed, the repository types and their estimated volume.
+A list of the data locations to be addressed, the repository types and their estimated volume.

-- An estimated timescale for discovery based on the data volume.
+An estimated timescale for discovery based on the data volume.

-- The types of sensitive data you expect to encounter.
+The types of sensitive data you expect to encounter.

-- The relevant users for assessment of findings.
+The relevant users for assessment of findings.

 The default configuration of ActiveNav Cloud implements a Scoring configuration that targets common forms of sensitive data, but it is wise to consider the types of sensitive data you anticipate being present within your business.
-This will let you prioritize locations that you feel may be of most risk and to determine whether additional data elements should be targeted beyond the default configuration.
+This will let you prioritize locations that you feel may be of most risk and determine whether additional data elements should be targeted beyond the default configuration.

 Finally, you should begin to consider the users within your business that will help you achieve your goals in understanding the sensitive data that is found.
 You will need to engage with key individuals for different aspects of your business, ensure they understand the reasons for the data discovery process, and set expectations for their involvement in reviewing the results of your discovery project.